 - Plumbing can freeze when power is lost during cold weather periods.
 Drain pumps, supply lines, water heaters, boilers and the traps in drains of tubs, sinks, commodes, washing machines and dishwashers.

-- Refrigerators and freezers can keep food cold enough for a day or two, if the doors are kept closed.
+- Refrigerators and freezers can keep food cold enough for a day or two if the doors are kept closed.
+Try to eat perishable foods first.
 During the winter, you may be able to store some items outside in a proper container.
-If temperatures are below freezing, it’s possible to freeze water outside in containers and place them inside your refrigerator to help keep food cold.
-Try to eat perishable foods first.
-Some partially frozen foods can be refrozen as long as they contain ice crystals or are no warmer than 40° F. Buy a thermometer for both the refrigerator and freezer.
+If temperatures are below freezing, it’s possible to freeze water outside in containers.
+Place these containers inside your refrigerator to help keep food cold.
+Some partially frozen foods can be refrozen as long as they contain ice crystals or are no warmer than 40°F. Buy a thermometer for both the refrigerator and freezer.
 Don’t refreeze seafood, poultry, ice cream, cream sauces or anything that can spoil.
 When in doubt, throw it out!

 - Stay warm!
 Choose a single room where the entire family can live, ideally a room that gets sunlight during daylight hours.
-Use fireplaces and wood-burning stoves with care; make sure the fireplace is in proper working condition and has been inspected before use.
+Use fireplaces and wood-burning stoves with care.
+Make sure the fireplace is in proper working condition and has been inspected before use.
 Wear layers of clothing to trap warm air and hold body heat for longer periods.
 If your home is heated with natural gas, keep meters and vents clear of ice and snow.
-Never use gas ovens, stovetops or space heaters to heat homes and never use charcoal or propane grills inside the home due to the serious threat of fire or poisonous carbon monoxide gas.
+Never use gas ovens, stovetops or space heaters to heat homes.
+Never use charcoal or propane grills inside the home due to the serious threat of fire or poisonous carbon monoxide gas.

 - Trees downed in storms are a major cause of power outages.
 When trimming tree branches on your property, which are close to power lines, seek professional help.